gdbooks/LegacyOpenGL/Chapter2/Setup.md

         [STAThread]
         public static void Main() {
             //create static (global) window instance
-            Window = new MainGameWindow();
+            // take note, we set make a new MainGameWindow object, which inherits from OpenTK.GameWindow Window = new MainGameWindow();

             //run game at 60fps. will not return until window is closed